scovl/dlsub/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
+Read our **[CONTRIBUTING.MD](https://github.com/lobocode/dlsub/blob/main/CONTRIBUTING.MD)** file.

 ## License